9d8dev/twilio-nextjs/README.md

 The `twilio-next-template` application consists of the following primary directories:

 - `app`: Contains the main application code including:
   - `api/twilio/route.js`: The API route for managing text code verification.
+Includes two route handlers for `GET` and `POST` requests.
   - `globals.css`: Contains the global CSS styles for the application.
   - `layout.js`: Contains the layout components for the application.
   - `page.js`: Contains the main page components for the application.